 This week I partnered with Zubrowka and created a drink to highlight its unique flavors.
 This Polish spirit has been continuously distilled from rye-based vodka for centuries, and what makes it even more interesting is its infusion with Bison grass, or Zubrowka, which is a type of vanilla grass grown in remote areas of Poland.
 On the palate it is deliciously complex with notes of freshly cut grass, vanilla and almond notes.
-To further amplify this spirit’s uniqueness, I’m pairing it with a splash of anise-flavored liquor, cucumber, tender herbs, celery bitters and lemon, and to me it’s like drinking a Spring Garden.
+To further amplify this spirit’s uniqueness, I’m pairing it with a splash of Chartreuse, cucumber, tender herbs, celery bitters and lemon, and to me it’s like drinking a Spring Garden.
 Green, herbal, complex and refreshingly tart, The Verdant Garden is my kind of cocktail.
 I hope you enjoy it!

 - 1 small Turkish cucumber, sliced into ¼ inch slices (about ½ cup)

 - handful tender herbs, torn (tarragon, dill, Italian parsley, celery leaves, or mint or a mix)

 - 1 ounce simple syrup (see note)

 - 4 ounces Vodka or Gin